 System architecture is the map or layout of the system used to describe the overall local area network (LAN) structure.
 The basic role of the system architecture is to connect the DDC controllers so that information can be shared between them.

 In a polling LAN, individual controllers cannot share information directly; data flows from a controller to the interface and then to another controller.
 Polling controllers have more limited memory and processing capabilities and must use a supervisory interface device to communicate with all other devices.
 Since these controllers have limited memories, they typically rely on the supervisory interface to store data.

-The proprietary nature of control software has limited the flexibility of some EMS systems, but this is changing with the advent of online control systems based on standard web browser software.
+The proprietary nature of control software has limited the flexibility of some EMS systems, but this is changing with the advent of online control based on standard web browser software.
 Building control is entering the mainstream of information technology.
-Separate control systems are now seen as part of a larger corporate or global information network.
+Control systems are now seen as part of a larger corporate or global information network.
 The growth of open protocols, the increased availability and use of site networks, and the interfacing of DDC systems to the Internet have enhanced the capabilities of these systems.